Classical Ottoman architecture: Sinan's later works after the Selimiye

-Classical architecture after Sinan
+Architecture after Sinan

 Late 16th century

 Davud Agha succeeded Sinan as chief architect.
 Among his most notable works, all in Istanbul, are the Cerrahpaşa Mosque (1593), the Koca Sinan Pasha Complex on Divanyolu (1593), the Gazanfer Ağa Medrese complex (1596), and the Tomb of Murad III (completed in 1599).
 Some scholars argue that the Nışançı Mehmed Pasha Mosque (1584–1589), whose architect is unknown, should be attributed to him based on its date and style.
 Scholar Gülrü Necipoğlu suggests that Sinan may have had a role in its design.
 Its design is considered highly accomplished and it may be one of the first mosques to be fronted by a garden courtyard.